leske42/CPP09/README.md

 When you arrive at **step 3** (on any applicable depth of the recursion), you have 2 containers: one contains the bigger members of the pairs, and is sorted, the other contains the smaller members of the pairs, and is unsorted.
 You have to, then, insert the latter into the former, with *binary insertion*.
 Look at the last line on the picture, and check the indexes of the elements to insert (labeled `b`).<br>
 You can see a pattern like *3->2->5->4->11->10->(9->8->7->6->21->20...)*

 This means: you choose the element with the 3rd index from the sorted container, *select its pair* from the unsorted one, and insert it into the former.
 Then do this with the element with the 2nd index, the 5th, and so on.
 (The first - in code 0th - index is not listed here because, as you will see later, its pair can be inserted with 0 comparisons, so can technically be counted as an element of the sorted container).
-You can see that you always jump up to a "boundary" number (5, 11, 21, etc), then count backwards until you reach and index you have already covered.
+You can see that you always jump up to a "boundary" number (5, 11, 21, etc), then count backwards until you reach an index you have already covered.

 These "boundary" numbers follow a pattern, which is called **Jacobstahl sequence**.
 Looking at fig. 13 in the book, you can see that any element of this sequence can be calculated with the formula